 Work for the impoverished and oppressed runs in the Wright family.
 One daughter, Silvia, worked in public health among migrants in Bahia in the 1980s.
 Another daughter, Sonia, moved to Carpina in 1979 to organize a union of sugarcane workers.
 She was eventually elected to the municipal council, the first woman to serve that office.

 Jaime's absolute commitment to the autonomy of the Brazilian church and the cause of human rights can be seen in his Advent newsletter from 1992.
 Visited by national agency staff, he was instructed to resign as stated clerk of the IPU, and to occupy himself with interpretation duties for visiting groups, "to serve thenceforth as baby-sitter for tour groups from the USA"--an incident he called a "regression from mutuality to imperial unilateral mission."

-Jaime passed in 1999.
+Jaime passed away in 1999.
 The PC(USA) continues to partner with the IPU to support small churches and to bear witness in the face of injustice.